 Self-guided visits of the House of European History may also be done individually; each student will get a tablet to discover, in one of the 24 languages, the content of the Museum.

-Self-guided groups at the HEH may have no more than sixty students, depending on availability, with one chaperone required for every fifteen students.
+Self-guided groups at the HEH may have no more than thirty students, depending on availability, with one chaperone required for every fifteen students.